-Before the court accepts an admission, the Court must ensure that inquiry has occurred.
+Before the court accepts an admission, the court must ensure that inquiry has occurred.
 If there is reason to know the child is an Indian child, the court must also determine whether notice has been provided and notice timelines have been followed.

-The Court must therefore assess whether ODHS:
+The court must therefore assess and make a finding whether ODHS:

-- has made a good faith effort to inquire into whether there is reason to know the child is an Indian child, by, at the least, consulting with: - The child; - o The child's parent or parents; - o Any person having custody of the child or with whom the child resides; - o Extended family members of the child; - Any other person who may reasonably be expected to have information regarding the child's membership or eligibility for membership in an Indian tribe; and - o Any Indian tribe of which the child may be a member or of which the child may be eligible for membership.
+- has made a good faith effort to inquire into whether there is reason to know the child is an Indian child, by, at the least, consulting with: - o The child; - The child's parent or parents; - Any person having custody of the child or with whom the child resides; - Extended family members of the child; - Any other person who may reasonably be expected to have information regarding the child's membership or eligibility for membership in an Indian tribe; and - o Any Indian tribe of which the child may be a member or of which the child may be eligible for membership.